 You'll be given an initial supply of colostomy appliances, as well as your prescription information, before you leave hospital.
 You can get further prescriptions from your GP.

-Your prescription can either be taken to the chemist or sent to a specialist supplier, who will deliver the products.
+Your prescription can either be taken to the pharmacist or sent to a specialist supplier, who will deliver the products.

 Irrigation is an alternative to wearing a colostomy appliance.
 It involves washing out your colon with water either every day or every other day.

 To do this, you gently insert a small device into your stoma and attach it to a bag full of water.

 You slowly move water into your colon so it washes it out.
 The equipment is then disposed of once the process is complete.
 A cap is used to cover your stoma in between irrigations.

 - you choose when you want to perform irrigation